Weight: 33.1 lbs

 You can use the BOB Revolution Flex 3.0 Duallie with one infant car seat only.
-You’ll need an adapter, which you can purchase separately.
+You’ll need an adapter (this one works with Graco seats, and this one works with Peg Perego branded seats).
+You’ll have to purchase adapters separately.
 The car seat adapter for the Duallie is an infant seat adapter on one side and a snack tray bar on the other side.

 Yes, this is the only way it comes.
 If your other child doesn’t want the snack tray, too bad.
 They currently have adapters for MOST of our favorite infant car seats (but none of the fancy pants Euro seats, except for Peg).